tebby24/ciku/README.md

-# LLTools
+# lltools

-LLTools is a simple Python package that provides tools for language learning.
+lltools is a simple Python package that provides tools for language learning.

 ## Installation